Health Insurance With COVID-19 Covered*

 Covishield: Dosage and Side Effects

 The two doses of Covishield are administered with a gap of 4-12 weeks, and the vaccine should be stored at a temperature of 2-8 degrees Celsius.
 There are some minor side effects of the vaccine, and the common ones affect 1 out of 10 people.
-They are warmth, pain, tenderness, bruises and itching on the injection site, while the other symptoms can be a headache, joint pain, headache, muscle ache, a general feeling of sickness, chills, a feverish feeling or nausea.
+They are warmth, pain, tenderness, bruises and itching on the injection site.
+At the same time, the other symptoms can be a headache, joint pain, headache, muscle ache, a general feeling of sickness, chills, a feverish feeling or nausea.

 Less than 1 out of 100 people may also experience enlarged lymph nodes, dizziness, abdominal pain, low appetite, rash and sweating.
 However, after the vaccination, consuming paracetamol can help reduce the symptoms.

-Covaxin, developed jointly by Bharat Biotech, the Indian Council of Medical Research (ICMR) and the National Institute of Virology, received approval in January 2021 for emergency use and is priced at 600 for State Governments and 1200 for private hospitals.
+Covaxin, developed jointly by Bharat Biotech, the Indian Council of Medical Research (ICMR) and the National Institute of Virology, received approval in January 2021 for emergency use.
 Read on to know how this vaccine works.

 How does Covaxin work?